• Skip to primary navigation

 This soft and nutritious steamed egg is such a great side dish for kids.
 Just a spoonful of this and rice will get your most picky eaters to eat.
 And the great thing is that you can finely chop veggies like carrots and hide them in it.

-This egg omelet is so versatile – you can add your child’s favorite fillings from cheese, ham, seaweed and more.
-Easy and quick to make, it’s a great last minute add-on banchan to any meal.
+Such a versatile banchan where you can add your child's favorite fillings from cheese, ham, seaweed and more.
+Easy and quick to make, it's a great last minute add-on banchan to any meal.
 It was my favorite lunch box banchan and your child will love it.

 SOUPS

-This is one of the most comforting soups that Koreans grow up with.
-It is packed with nice umami flavors thanks to the fermented soybean paste and the radish makes this soup kinda sweet without any addition of sugar.
+Packed with nice umami flavors thanks to the fermented soybean paste and the radish, this soup comes out kinda sweet without any addition of sugar.
 Add some rice to this soup and your child will gobble it up in no time.

 Hearty Korean Beef Soup (Gogiguk)